Veterans United mortgage review

 What is Veterans United?

-Veterans United started in 2002, with a focus on VA loans.
-This niche lender, not only helps military service members and their families qualify for VA loans, but it employs primarily professionals from the military.
+Veterans United started in 2002 with a focus on VA loans.
 In 2017, J.D.
-Power received the highest score in customer satisfaction out of 25 lenders, with customers citing friendly, helpful and attentive staff.
+Power gave VU the highest score in customer satisfaction out of 25 lenders, with customers citing friendly, helpful and attentive staff.